-MAKE-UP POLICY: Conflict exams may be offered to students with another assembly exam at the same time in a course with a higher number than ours, or to students with well-documented, UF-approved reasons (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
-Such exams are only offered in advance of the scheduled exam.
-It is your responsibility to identify yourself as requiring such accommodation at least one full week prior to the exam.
-If you fail to do so, you may not be accommodated and the missed exam will be dropped as a score of "0".
-There are no (late) make-up exams in general chemistry at University of Florida.
-Please refer to the official General Chemistry Exam Absence Policy available in Canvas for further information (see the Syllabus page).
+It is your responsibility to identify yourself as requiring such accommodation for an exam within the acceptable time frame.
+If you fail to do so, you may not be accommodated and the missed exam will be treated as a score of "0".
 In the event of a Friday evening assembly exam, personal travels or plans will NOT constitute a valid reason for a conflict (e.g. you may NOT take an exam early just because you wish to go home for a weekend, don't ask).